What is Kubernetes Observability? Key Reasons for Implementing it in Your Organization

 Encourage a full-stack approach to the environment

-Typically, teams deploy Kubernetes across different environments as K8s run on any cloud and give organizations the liberty to deploy microservices across multiple platforms and leverage managed services like EKS, GKE, and AKS.
-Also, every organization adopts a different monitoring tool or cloud platform to manage their Kubernetes environments.
+Typically, teams deploy Kubernetes across different environments as K8s run on any cloud computing enviornment and give organizations the liberty to deploy microservices across multiple platforms and leverage managed services like EKS, GKE, and AKS.
+Also, every organization adopts a different monitoring tool or cloud services to manage their Kubernetes environments.
 Therefore, collecting data from all these sources can be extremely time-consuming and create silos among teams.

 A solution to this problem is breaking down the silos between teams.
 The first step is to gather all the metrics, logs, and traces on one platform using a common data model.
 This data should also include information about traditional services and tech stacks, so your teams can view data across the entire environment in a single structure.